 - 20 drops eucalyptus + 5 drops lemon

-Here are a few things I’ve learned over the years that you should know before you start learning how to make candles with essential oils:
+Here are a few things to keep in mind before you start learning how to make candles with essential oils:

 - You can buy ready-made wicks for your aromatherapy candles at a craft store.

-- Plain cotton kitchen string soaked in 1/2 cup water with 1/2 cup salt can serve as a wick in a pinch and save you a trip to the store.
-Place water and salt in a bowl or dish, add the string, soak overnight, and allow to dry completely before use.
+- Plain cotton kitchen string soaked in saltwater (1/2 cup water and salt) can easily serve as a wick and save you a trip to the store.
+Mix the water and salt in a bowl or dish and add the string.
+Let it soak overnight and allow it to dry completely before you use it.

 - If you feel the essential oil scent has faded or wish to make the scent stronger, allow the candle to melt, then extinguish the flame before adding more essential oils.
-Never add more essential oils while your candle is burning.
-Essential oils are highly volatile and can create a huge flame burst if added to a flame.
+Be sure to never add more oil while the candle is still burning.
+Essential oils are very volatile substances and can create a huge burst of flame if set alight.